strinking/docflow/README.md

 take a few minutes.
 Afterwards, the results are cached in `docflow/.scrapy/httpcache/`, which will greatly increase the speed at which subsequent scrapes run.

-If you wish to manually scrape again,
+If you wish to manually scrape again, simply run `python3 -m docflow scrape`.

 ## Contributing
 The master branch should always be functional, so adding new features, fixing bugs, refactoring code or other changes must be worked on within branches.
+Please push intermediate commits to the `dev`  branch when they have reached a certain stability.
 For discussion and getting your branch merged, please use Pull Requests.
 Also, please make sure to use *descriptive commit messages* so other collaborators can understand your changes easier.
 Each commit should represent *one idea*.